 Some of Houston’s top chefs want to show you their favorite places to eat in the city!
 You’ll explore interesting neighborhoods such as Chinatown and Long Point Road and learn about everything from soul food to seafood.
 Get on the bus for the Where the Chefs Eat Culinary Tours!
 Interested in previous Chef-led Tours?
 Click here to see a list a previous Chef-led Tours

-Click here for a list of next year's tours.
+Click here for a list of the 2016 tours.

 "The idea is to introduce people to the city'sunder-the-radar restaurants and markets - and help give Houston's diverse food scene the cred its chefs say is long overdue."